 Santa Ana Unified School District

-Staff Member Guide: What happens next?
+Staff Member Guide: What happens next? / FAQs

-“Close Contact / COVID Exposure” (NO SYMPTOMS)
+“Close Contact / COVID Exposure”

-I was identified as a close contact or had a possible covid exposure.
+I was identified as a close contact or had a possible COVID exposure.
 What happens next?

 - FLAIRZ Determination: once FLAIRZ has made a determination, provide a copy or screenshot of the notification or email to your supervisor.

-- ON HOLD: If you were placed “ON HOLD” by FLAIRZ, then immediately go home, notify your supervisor, and see the section below for details.
+- Determination - ON HOLD: If you were placed “ON HOLD” by FLAIRZ, then immediately go home, notify your supervisor, and see the section below for details.

 I was placed “On Hold” by the FLAIRZ / the Covid Task Force.
 What happens next?

 - UPLOAD RESULTS: once you receive your results, upload them on the FLAIRZ app.
-The COVID Task Force may also receive them from the urgent care/testing facility.
-Even if you test negative, you may still need to complete a 10-day quarantine.
-A negative test does not clear you to return to work.
+A negative test does not automatically clear you to return to work.
+The COVID Task Force will determine, based on the improvement of your symptoms, if you are cleared to return to work.

-- PHONE CALL: The COVID Task Force will call you to review your results and case within one duty day after they receive the results.
-They will then provide you the return to work day and give you an explanation.
+- PHONE CALL: The COVID Task Force will review your results and case within one business day after you submit your results on FLAIRZ.
+You will then receive a notification/email from FLAIRZ of your return to work day.
 Enter additional absences if needed.

 - NOTIFY: Notify your supervisor of your return to work date and provide them proof by sending them a copy or screenshot of the FLAIRZ notification / email that indicates the return to work date.